kallie-davis/Project_Davis_Rathmell_Brentjens/Metadata/README.md

 ## Database Information

-The raw data are from Western Lake Erie water quality data collected by NOAA Great Lakes Environmental Research Laboratory (GLERL) between 2012 and 2018 and in 2022.
+The raw data are from Western Lake Erie water quality data collected by  the National Oceanic and Atmospheric Administration Great Lakes Environmental Research Laboratory (NOAA GLERL) between 2012 and 2018 and in 2022.
 Data was accessed on November 29, 2022 from the following website: https://www.glerl.noaa.gov/res/HABs_and_Hypoxia/habsMon.html

 ## Folder structure, file formats, and naming conventions

 Folder structure

-* Code: contains coding files for data wrangling and data analysis
+* Code: contains coding files (RScript and RMarkdown) for data wrangling and data analysis, with separate folders for draft and final code (containing final RMarkdown file)
-* Data: contains separate subfolders for raw and processed data
+* Data: contains separate subfolders for raw and processed data (CSV format)
 * Metadata: contains metadata file for the repository
-* Output: contains knit files (PDF format)
+* Output: contains knit file (PDF format)

 ## Metadata

 ### Raw Data

 lake_erie_habs_field_sampling_2012_2018_v2.csv contains the following parameters:

 * Date in format month/day/year; character class